vikash-bhardwaj/react-image-lazy-load/README.md

-React Lazy Load Component
+React Image Lazy Load Component
 =========================

-React Lazy Load is easy to use React component which helps you defer loading content in predictable way.
+React Image Lazy Load is easy to use React component which helps you defer loading Images in predictable way.
 It's fast, works in IE8+, 6KB minified and uses debounce function by default.
 You can also use component inside scrolling container, such as div with scrollbar.
 It will be found automatically.
 Check out an example.

 [![build status](https://img.shields.io/travis/loktar00/react-lazy-load.svg?style=flat-square)](https://travis-ci.org/loktar00/react-lazy-load)
 [![dependency status](https://david-dm.org/loktar00/react-lazy-load.svg?style=flat-square)](https://david-dm.org/loktar00/react-lazy-load)